UWFront-End-Cert/html200-adopt-a-dog/testing/README.md

   FIX: Added paddingBottom to images in script file  for blog page
   FIX: Increased width percentage for submit button on checkout form
   FIX: Decreased overall width for blog page on smaller screen sizes
+  FIX: Added border to form fields

 Final preview of the following device settings was as expected:
 * Responsive